owncloud/ocis/docs/ocis/migration.md

 ### user data

 Users are migrated in two steps:
-1. They should all be authenticated using openid connect, which already moves them to a common identity management system.
+1. They should all be authenticated using OpenID Connect, which already moves them to a common identity management system.
 2. To search share recipients, both, ownCloud 10 and oCIS need access to the same user directory using eg. LDAP.

 *TODO: add state to CS3 API, so we can 'disable' users*